sushemer/systemverilog-basic/1_Docs/1_6_Reference/README.md

-## Referencias
+## References

-### 1. Repositorios base
+### 1. Base repositories

 - **Yuri Panchul – basics-graphics-music**
   <https://github.com/yuri-panchul/basics-graphics-music>

-  Este fue el **repositorio principal de referencia**.
-Reúne ejemplos portables de Verilog/SystemVerilog para FPGA y ASIC, organizados en labs que cubren desde compuertas lógicas hasta gráficos, sonido y microarquitectura.
+  This was the **main reference repository**.
+It gathers portable Verilog/SystemVerilog examples for FPGA and ASIC, organized into labs ranging from logic gates to graphics, sound, and microarchitecture.
-  Sus objetivos principales son:
+  Its main goals are:
-  - Reducir la complejidad de las herramientas EDA y de los vendors.
+  - Reduce the complexity of EDA tools and vendor ecosystems.
-  - Acercar los ejercicios académicos a problemas reales de microarquitectura (CPU, GPU, networking).
+  - Bring academic exercises closer to real microarchitecture problems (CPU, GPU, networking).
-  - Bajar la barrera de entrada para personas que comienzan o se están cambiando a diseño FPGA/ASIC.
+  - Lower the entry barrier for people starting out or transitioning to FPGA/ASIC design.
-  - Ofrecer un flujo de trabajo reproducible: elegir tarjeta, sintetizar y programar con scripts Bash.
+  - Offer a reproducible workflow: choose a board, synthesize, and program using Bash scripts.

-  Varios conceptos, estructura de carpetas y scripts (`03_synthesize_for_fpga.bash`, `06_choose_another_fpga_board.bash`, etc.) de este proyecto se adaptaron y simplificaron para el entorno específico de **SiPeed Tang Nano 9K + LCD 480×272 + TM1638**.
+  Several concepts, folder structures, and scripts (`03_synthesize_for_fpga.bash`, `06_choose_another_fpga_board.bash`, etc.) from this project were adapted and simplified for the specific environment of **SiPeed Tang Nano 9K + LCD 480×272 + TM1638**.

-- **Verilog Hackathon Education Kit Manual (forks y variantes)**
+- **Verilog Hackathon Education Kit Manual (forks and variants)**
   - <https://github.com/ramprakashb/verilog-hackathon-education-kit-manual>
   - <https://github.com/verilog-meetup/verilog-hackathon-education-kit-manual>

-  Repositorios relacionados al kit educativo usado en distintos hackathons y seminarios de Verilog.
-Se tomaron ideas de organización de actividades, niveles de dificultad y enfoque en proyectos prácticos.
+  Repositories related to the educational kit used in various Verilog hackathons and seminars.
+Ideas were taken from their activity organization, difficulty levels, and practical project focus.

 - **systemverilog-homework**
   <https://github.com/yuri-panchul/systemverilog-homework>

-  Colección de tareas y ejercicios de SystemVerilog orientados a microarquitectura.
-Sirvió como inspiración para el estilo de los labs y la progresión de dificultad.
+  A collection of SystemVerilog assignments and exercises oriented toward microarchitecture.
+It served as inspiration for the style of the labs and the progression of difficulty.

 ---

-### 2. Libros y material de estudio
+### 2. Books and study material

 1. **Merrick, R. (2023).**
    *Getting Started with FPGAs: Digital Circuit Design, Verilog, and VHDL for Beginners.* No Starch Press.